 Usually a source port is designed for two reasons: it lets you play Doom on modern systems in high resolution and no sound problems; and it adds lots of features which you can then use yourself in custom maps and mods.
-ZDoom allows for lots of such things, like mouse look and jumping, extensive scripting that allows to create events and complex enemies and objects, GZDoom also allows using 3D models and dynamic lighting, etc.
+GZDoom allows for lots of such things, like mouse look and jumping, extensive scripting that allows to create events and complex enemies and objects, as well as 3D models and dynamic lighting.

 Practically all modern mods and many modern maps for Doom are not created for vanilla Doom but rather for one of the source ports.

 My mod is only compatible with GZDoom.
 Zandronum is, unfortunately, unfeasible.
 I haven't tested it with Doom Touch, but in theory it should work too since Doom Touch is based on GZDoom.

 Then get yourself the original Doom.
 You're going to need the .wad file in it.
 Wads are resource files which contains everything.
 Even if you want to play a custom map, you'll most likely still need the original wad (and in most cases it's doom2.wad).
 You can play my mod with any of the original wad files: doom.wad (Ultimate Doom), doom2.wad (Doom II: Hell on Earth), tnt.wad (Final Doom: Evilution) and plutonia.wad (Final Doom: Plutonia Experiment).
 These wad files are called IWADs.
 You can get original Doom on Steam or GoG and then copy the wad from there.

 Unpack the source port in any folder you like, then drop the Doom's wad file(s) in that folder.

 - First set up your source port as described in the previous paragraph.